NiccoloSalvini/sbd_25_26/_book/17-pca.md

 #> [1] "sdev"     "rotation" "center"   "scale"    "x"
 ```

-The center and scale components correspond to the means and standard deviations of the variables that were used for scaling prior to implementing PCA.
+The `center` and `scale` components correspond to the means and standard deviations used for scaling:

 ```r